Kibale National ParkChimpanzee Tracking & Other Primates, Bird Watching, and Nature Walks

 Kibale National park has access to two nearest airstrip Nyakisharara in Mbarara about 98km through Kamwengye and kasese airstrip.

-Where to stay in Kibale
+Where to stay in & around Kibale National Park

 The park has excellent accommodation with Kibale primate lodge that is located in Kanyanchu.
 Others include up-market accommodation, tree houses and undemanding cottages are discovered at Sebitoli.
 Every accommodation has a campsite with a restaurant serving both local and international cuisine.Budget accommodation is also found at Bigodi, Nkingo and Ndali crater area.
 Ndali is well known for its up-market accommodation and other budget alternative such as Chimpanzee guesthouse along with lake Nkuruba Fort Portal town also has high standard accommodation.Lodges & Accommodation

-- Primate Lodge Kibale
+- Primates Lodge Kibale

 - Kibale Forest Camp